Spooks4576/Texture-Injector/README.md

 ### Important Note

 This script will only work with textures that have **BC7** or **UserInterface** compression formats in the Unreal Engine texture compression settings.
 Additionally, you must ensure that the texture group is set to **UI** and that **mipmaps** is set to **NoMipmaps**.
 The script does not support textures that rely on UBulk files.
+Your Mod / pak file should not use compression so if it is compressed with Oodle or any other compression it will not work That being said you can turn off compression in the unreal projects settings

 ## Requirements